 Within each channel, staff can post comments, news, upload documents, files and react posts.
 Yammer helps employees keep up to date with company news and can also be useful for new staff to see what is happening throughout the organisation.

-3. Data Security: Enable Office 365 security and compliance features
+3. Data Security: Enable Security and Compliance

 Some basic security features are enabled by default ‘out of the box’ when Office 365 is first deployed.
 To ensure the correct policies and settings are best practice, all organisations should review their security settings with their IT team.